What is an Exercise (Stress) Test for Children?

 Are there any special preparations before or after the exercise test?

-The patient must not intake any caffeine the day prior to the test and should not eat or may eat a light meal two hours before the test.
+The patient must not have any caffeine the day before the test and should not eat or may eat a light meal two hours before the test.
 The patient must come prepared to do exercise in comfortable clothing and sneakers.
-You can continue your home medication(s) unless instructed not to take medication(s) by your doctor.
+Your child can continue their home medication(s) unless told not to take medication(s) by your doctor.

 Who performs the exercise test?

-Experienced exercise physiologists administer the test under the supervision of a physician.
+Experienced exercise physiologists administer the test under the supervision of a doctor.

 Who interprets the exercise test?